mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 -------
 Present: Stuart, Pete, Steven, Owen, Martyn and Anders

 * OpenCASCADE functions has been made obsolete which are currently used is Mantid  [ref](http://dev.opencascade.org/index.php?q=node/1060).
 OpenCASCADE take up about 200MB.
-Question should we drop OpenCASCADE with VTK? [ref](http://www.vtkjournal.org/browse/publication/797) and [ref](http://www.vtk.org/doc/nightly/html/classvtkBooleanOperationPolyDataFilter.html)?
+Question should we drop OpenCASCADE with VTK?
+[VTK boolean operators on surfaces](http://www.vtkjournal.org/browse/publication/797) and [see](http://www.vtk.org/doc/nightly/html/classvtkBooleanOperationPolyDataFilter.html).
 Owen look into VTK.
 * Separate question dropping Poco with QT or boost or ...?
 * Inform PMB that the 3 years for term of taken out for any feedback
 * Pete, Anders provide further feedback to generic batch processing UI design doc